dennisss/transform.js/README.md

 Transform.js
 =============

-This is a library for maintaining concurrent, operational transform controlled data objects.
+This is a work-in-progress library for maintaining synchronized concurrent objects through the use of operational transforms.